daalagelerua/holbertonschool-higher_level_programming/python-input_output/README.md

 ### Input: `input()`

 The `input()` function is used to take user input from the console.
-It always t=returns the inputs as a string.
+It always returns the inputs as a string.

 <ins>**Example**</ins>: